pixelsandpointers/pixelsandpointers/README.md

 My research interests can be found at the intersection of Machine Learning and Cognitive Science, where I am particularly interested in:

 - Alignment:
-  - Aligning AI systems to human intent and in accordance with human values
+  - Aligning AI systems to human intent and in accordance with human values (RLHF!)
   - Human-AI Collaboration
   - Multi-Agent Systems and Game Theory
 - Cognition: